swiss-ai/model-spinning/README.md

 - Models < 45B parameters: `--tp-size 3`
 - Models < 90B parameters: `--tp-size 4`

+Note: When using vLLM, the tensor parallelism parameter is called `--tensor-parallel-size` instead of `--tp-size`.

 ### Time Allocation

 The `--time` parameter accepts various formats: